hemeac/kiwiTechTree/README.md

 * Rocket Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 As an added "bonus", the upgrade variants have custom names.
 * Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
 The R.A.P.I.E.R. gets moved into the "unique" propulsion branch rather than part of the jet engines.
 * Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
+* Batteries have energy density upgrades.
+Baseline battery densities come a bit later in the tech tree, but should be offset that probes have had their EC amounts augmented
 * Revamped Science points; Set the scienceCap to the same level as the base level eliminating need to repeat experiments.
 Reduced the level of transmit science of Mystery Goo, Material Lab to 14% of cap.
 Increased the transmission to 100% for all other stock science experiments.
 * Added around 72 new tech nodes.
 This increases the cost to unlock early tech tiers substantially, but KTT lowers the early cost of research nodes in most cases so it balances to a 40% premium in required science over the long-run.